麻豆果冻传媒

 Benefits of Student-Based Funding

 Proponents of student-based funding believe this system allows for more equity throughout the educational system.
-Students will receive appropriate resources based on their needs, rather than simply handing out the same amount to each student based on revenue and population.
+Students will receive appropriate resources based on their needs rather than simply handing out the same amount to each student based on revenue and population.
 Student-based funding also allows for more autonomy within the school system, which may lead to more effective solutions to specific student learning needs.

 Student-based funding may also lead to greater transparency and accountability within the governing system.
-Because schools will be responsible for their own budgeting systems, it will be easier to track where funding is spent.
-If appropriate training is provided as well, the potential is there for more efficient, effective spending for each individual school and student.
+Because schools will be responsible for their budgeting systems, it will be easier to track where funding is spent.
+If appropriate training is provided as well, the potential is there for more efficient, effective spending for each school and student.

 Georgia鈥檚 Exploration of Student-Based Funding

 As Georgia weighs in on the idea of student-based funding on a statewide level, it would be the first state to embrace the new model on such a large scale. reports that the recommendation to move to a student-based funding system came from the Georgia Chamber of Commerce.
-The recommendation comes in the form of a 48-page report that was put together by the chamber, in partnership with the Bill and Melinda Gates Foundation and Public Impact, which provided the research for the study.
+The recommendation comes in the form of a 48-page report that was put together by the chamber in partnership with the Bill and Melinda Gates Foundation and Public Impact, which provided the research for the study.

-According to the report, the state of Georgia currently allots more than 90 percent of its education funding based on traditional methods that use academic programs as the guide.
+According to the report, the state of Georgia currently allows more than 90 percent of its education funding based on traditional methods that use academic programs as the guide.
 The chamber recommends that the state shift the allotment model so that 90 to 95 percent of the funding would be determined according to a student-based funding formula.
 The report includes a quote by Georgia Governor Nathan Neal, who stated the plan deserves 鈥渟erious consideration.鈥

 The chamber鈥檚 report comes in conjunction with another Georgia report on education funding from a commission appointed by the governor two years ago.
-The second report recognizes the need to revamp the current method of allotting funding but makes little mention of the student-based funding approach.
+The second report recognizes the need to revamp the current method of allotting financing but makes little mention of the student-based funding approach.
 Both reports will need to be considered by state lawmakers in the future.

 Questions?
-Contact us on Facebook. @publicschoolreview
+Contact us on Facebook and Instagram. @publicschoolreview

 Additional Resources [+]